-6.4.
-Modifying Previously Signed Code
+6.5.
+Modifying signed previous versions

-Sufficient information shall be recorded in a signed version to allow the source code file and digital signature of the previously signed version to be recovered.
+Sufficient information shall be recorded in a signed version to allow the source code file and digital signature of the signed previous version to be recovered.
 This allows the series of modifications from one version to the next, which can be thought of as encapsulations, to be reversed one at a time.